Login / Register

 ORNo Account?
 Register here.

-Breaking Bad: It’s All About Saul
+Breaking Bad: It Really Is All About Saul

 Comedian Bob Odenkirk is a perennial scene-stealer and never more so than when he’s playing Albuquerque’s shadiest attorney, Saul Goodman.
 The oily lawyer was only in one scene in this week’s episode of Breaking Bad, but he gets all the best lines.